Password vaults are your most secure solution.

 With a password manager

-- use different passwords on different sites (they’re unique)
+- Use different passwords on different sites.

-- synchronize your information across multiple computers
+- Synchronize your information across multiple devices.

-- use them on mobile devices
+- Be used on mobile devices.

-- automatically fill in not just passwords but common web forms
+- Automatically fill in not just passwords, but common web forms.

 And they do all of that with more security than almost all alternatives.

 If you’re compromised, you’re compromised

 It is true that if your computer is compromised, all bets are off.
 Malware could gain access to whatever it is you have stored on the computer.
 For example, while I’m logged into my password manager, all the information could technically be available to software running on my machine — good software or bad.

-That’s a serious concern and not to be taken lightly.
+That’s a serious concern, and not to be taken lightly.

 But are password managers safe?

-Of course, there are no absolutes — that, too, is a practical reality.
+There are no absolutes — that, too, is a practical reality.
 There is no such thing as absolute security.
-As I said earlier, if you fall victim to malware then all bets are off, no matter what technique(s) you use.
+As I said earlier, if you fall victim to malware, all bets are off, no matter what technique(s) you use.

-In fact, I’ll put it this way: password managers are the safest way to keep a record of your online account information, but they are no safer than:
+Password managers are the safest way to keep a record of your online account information, but they are no safer than:

-- the master password you use to access the password manager
+- The master password you use to access the password manager.

-- your own ability to use your computer safely
+- Your own ability to use your computer safely.

 The last one scares most people, but my claim is that using password managers is, in fact, one way to use your computer more safely.